akvasan2/MonteCarloPathwaySearch/README.md

 Involves 3 steps:

-**Exhaustive search for antibiotic poses within translational and rotational space.**  After this search, a multidimensional energy landscape is created by evaluating antibiotic-protein interaction energy for each pose.
+**1. Exhaustive search for antibiotic poses within translational and rotational space.**  After this search, a multidimensional energy landscape is created by evaluating antibiotic-protein interaction energy for each pose.
 (Found in Conf_Search directory)

 Divided into 4 substeps:

 A. Exhaustive initial search of all poses for the antibiotic.
 (Found in Conf_Search/Initial_Search)

-Involves:

-	Generating multiple drug orientations by aligning a vector of the drug to fibonacci sphere and also generating self rotations of the drug
+Involves: Generating multiple drug orientations by aligning a vector of the drug to fibonacci sphere and also generating self rotations of the drug

 Translating the drug to all possible positions within the protein at points along a grid.

 Removing any clashes or ring pierces between drug and protein.

 Required files: